microsoft/accessibility-insights-web/docs/git-branch-setup.md

 ## Git branch setup

 This document describes how to set up your development environment and contribute changes to [accessibility-insights-web](https://github.com/Microsoft/accessibility-insights-web).
-This document assumes basic working knowledge with Git and related tools.
-We are providing instructions specific to this project.
+This document assumes basic working knowledge with Git and related tools.We are providing instructions specific to this project.

 ## Creating your own fork

-If you wish to contribute changes back to the [accessibility-insights-web](https://github.com/Microsoft/accessibility-insights-web) repository, start by creating your own fork of the repository.
+If you wish to contribute changes back to the [accessibility-insights-web](https://github.com/Microsoft/accessibility-insights-web) repository, start by creating your own [Fork](https://help.github.com/en/articles/fork-a-repo) of the repository.
 This will keep the number of branches on the main repository to a small count.
 In your own fork, you can create as many branches as you like.

 -   Navigate to [GitHub](https://github.com/) with a browser and log in to your GitHub account.
 For the sake of this document, let's assume your username is **adacat**.
 -   Navigate to the [accessibility-insights-web](https://github.com/Microsoft/accessibility-insights-web) repository in the same browser session.